dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ave cost = 106.750000
 ```

 My speculation for the improvement: during normal execution the CPU is
 computing a bunch of state.
 When an interrupt happens, this state either
 must be saved or rolled back --- both cost time.
-Wait for interrupt
+Wait for interrupt puts
-puts the CPU in in a quiescent state where nothing else is going on.
-When
+the CPU in a quiescent state where nothing else is going on.
+Thus, when
 the interrupt happens the CPU can jump right to the interrupt handler.

 ----------------------------------------------------------------------